Trump's Jerusalem move sparks outrage — but not much more

 What’s left to be resolved is the effect Trump’s announcement will have on any efforts to revive the peace process.

-Black said that Trump's move has damaged America's "ability to call for peace."
+Black said that Trump's move had damaged America's "ability to call for peace."

 He added: "This is not just about whether there is violence over a few days, but about the underlying problem — a lack of hope for change to this long status quo.
 It’s the longer-term impact that matters.”